BYU-PRISM/GEKKO/docs/model_methods.rst

 .. py:attribute::   m.time

     Sets the time array indicating the discrete elements of time discretization for dynamic modes (`IMODE > 3`).
-Accepts a python list of a numpy array.
+Accepts a python list or a numpy array.

 .. py:classmethod:: dt()